-Four explosive devices, AR-15 found in vehicle of man arrested at UK Hospital
+Four live explosive devices, AR-15 found in vehicle of man arrested at UK Hospital

 LEXINGTON, Ky.
 (WKYT) - One week ago, police arrested Bryan Carroll outside UK Hospital.

-Police say they found a number of weapons, including four bombs with Carroll when he was arrested.
+Police say they found a number of weapons, including four bombs, when he was arrested.

 Thursday, he appeared before a Fayette County judge.